 Twenty-two full-time and reserve employees staff the ambulance 24 hours a day, seven days per week.
-The staff is comprised of 8 Emergency Medical Technicians (EMTs) and 13 Advanced EMTs.
-Other qualifications held by some staff members include paramedic, certified nursing assistant, registered nurse, firefighter and instructor certifications.
+The staff comprises 8 Emergency Medical Technicians (EMTs) and 13 Advanced EMTs.
+Other qualifications held by some staff members include paramedic, certified nursing assistant, registered nurse, firefighter, and instructor certifications.

 In addition to emergency 911 telephone calls and inter-facility transports, Cumberland Healthcare’s Emergency Medical Staff provides standby services at sporting events, special events, school activities and community gatherings, as well as training focused on first aid and CPR.

-In 2013, St. Croix Valley EMS was contracted for leadership and management of the ambulance service.
+In 2013, St. Croix Valley EMS was contracted to lead and manage the ambulance service.
 Three positions were created in the Emergency Department for ED-Techs, staffed by EMTs from the ambulance service.

 For more information about Cumberland Healthcare Emergency Medical Services, contact Lee Huber, Director of Emergency Medical Services, at 715-822-7492.